 The predictions are provided with a Validity Period, as defined in clause 6.1.3.

+The number of resource status is limited by the maximum number of objects provided as input parameter.

 6.5.4 Procedures

 The procedure depicted in Figure 6.5.4-1 allows a consumer NF to request analytics to NWDAF for NF load of various NF instances as defined in 6.5.1.